 Should You See a Panto Show?

 The Theatre Royal is located on Saw Close in Bath.
 Map here.
-It’s a short walk from the Bath Abbey and Roman Baths.
+It’s a short walk from the Bath Abbey and the Roman Baths.
 For more information on tickets and upcoming productions, please visit the Theatre Royal Bath website.

-This post is not sponsored, endorsed, or reviewed in any part by the Theatre Royal Bath, the UK Production of Aladdin (including any crew and cast), or BBC Radio.
+This post is not sponsored, endorsed, or reviewed in any part by the Theatre Royal Bath, or the UK Production of Aladdin (including any crew and cast).
 I paid for my own ticket (to this show.
-All opinions in this post and that I stated in the radio interview are my own.
+All opinions in this post are my own.

 Have you been to a Panto show before?